liampc/100-days-of-code/log.md

 Thoughts: Today is Sunday, barely touched my laptop but I want to read something casual, related to programming so I read this book called Code that describes how computers came to be.

+## Day 38: 29 June 2020

+Progress: Read odin articles on factory functions

+Thoughts : Not that productive but was relieved that there are other designs or way of writing code beside from the OOP and learned about factory functions.
+So far I like the practice of making smaller functions and then using callbacks.
+Even though i'm not yet completely good at it, I want to make a more efficient code